intel/libipt/doc/man/pt_config.3.md

     If the field is non-zero, the time tracking algorithm will additionally be able to calibrate at Core:Bus Ratio (CBR) packets.

+flags
+:   A collection of decoder-specific configuration flags.

 # RETURN VALUE